Debra Bynum, MD, MMEL, FACP

 Associate Program Director – Inpatient Services

-Assistant Professor Internal Medicine and Pediatrics
+Associate Professor Internal Medicine and Pediatrics

-Assistant Professor Palliative Care and Hospice Medicine
+Associate Professor Palliative Care and Hospice Medicine

 An explorer and thrill seeker at her core, Dr. McEntee decided to take a risk and join the University of Notre Dame’s ACE Program prior to entering medical school.
 Through this program, she loved teaching at a secondary school in Oklahoma City for two years and earned a Master’s in Education through Notre Dame.
 She developed a passion for education and when she entered a joint MD/MPH program at Tulane – she realized education and public health would be instrumental to her medical career.
 The Dean of Students at Tulane further allowed her to take a year of medical school between her first and second year of medical school to teach pedagogy at St. Joseph’s Teacher’s College in Moshi, Tanzania.
 She continues to be diligent in regards to including her educational passion in to her day-to-day work as an Internal Medicine Hospitalist and Palliative Care/Hospice provider.